phstc/phstc.github.com/_posts/2014-04-20-i-coded-a-backbone-app-in-rails-and-it-took-much-less-code.md

 ### Ruby vs JavaScript

-No matter how much you like JavaScript <3, calculate how many hours you spend coding in JavaScript and how many you spend coding in Ruby.
+No matter how much you like JavaScript, calculate how many hours you spend coding in JavaScript and how many you spend coding in Ruby.

 I really like JavaScript and I think I'm good at, but I usually spend many many more hours coding in Ruby than in JavaScript.
 So it isn't fair to compare my proficiency in Ruby which I'm coding all the time with JavaScript.